jbear05/ai-predictive-maintenance/docs/MODEL.md

 - Best parameters selected via systematic search
 - Model performance stable across similar configurations

+**Preprocessing Validation:**
+- ✅ Scaler consistency verified across train/validation
+- ✅ Model retrained on consistently-scaled data
+- ✅ No preprocessing artifacts detected

+## Lessons Learned

+### Critical Scaler Management

+**Issue Discovered:** Initial data cleaning created 4 separate scalers (one per FD001-004 file), each learning different min/max values.
+When datasets were combined and split 80/20, the data contained inconsistent normalization.

+**Impact:** Without correction, inference would be impossible - no way to know which scaler to use for new predictions.

+**Resolution:**
+1. Created dedicated `fix_scaler.py` script
+2. Fitted ONE scaler on training data only (prevents data leakage)
+3. Transformed both train and validation with same scaler
+4. Saved scaler as `models/scaler.pkl` for deployment
+5. Retrained model on consistently-scaled data

+**Best Practice Established:**
+- ✅ Always fit preprocessing objects (scalers, encoders) on training data only
+- ✅ Always save preprocessing objects alongside models
+- ✅ Never fit new preprocessing objects during inference
+- ✅ Document which columns are scaled for reproducibility

+**Key Takeaway:** Preprocessing pipeline is as important as the model itself.
+Both must be saved and versioned together for successful deployment.

 ## References

 1. **Dataset:** NASA C-MAPSS Turbofan Engine Degradation Simulation